 The Aesthetics of Vinyl Roofing Membranes

 Thermoplastic polyvinyl chloride (PVC), or vinyl, membranes are often recommended for roofing projects with cosmetic considerations.
 With this material, aesthetics need not take a back seat to other critical building envelope considerations.
-Vinyl’s functional strengths dovetail with its other properties to make it a material of choice for projects with complex roof curvatures or other lines and details.
+Vinyl's functional strengths dovetail with its aesthetic properties to make it a material of choice for roofing systems and projects with complex roof curvatures or other lines and details.

 In addition, designers looking to aesthetically and environmentally enhance a building can consider vinyl for the waterproofing membrane of a green planted roof; it remains watertight in extreme conditions including constant dampness, ponding water, high and low alkaline conditions and exposure to plant roots, fungi and bacterial organisms.